dccdoshi/pRVsim/README.md

 This notebook allows you to:
 - Define a high-resolution stellar spectrum
 - Choose an instrument and order to define the wavelength range
-- Set the desired signal-to-noise ratio (SNR) in terms of counts per 1 km/s
+- Set the desired signal-to-noise ratio (SNR) in terms of counts per 1 km/s pixel
-- Simulate photon noise and create templates
-- Doppler shift observations and correct for BERV
+- Create synthetic observations
+- Create templates
+- Do RV estimation

-**Note on SNR:** The SNR value refers to the flux counts for 1 km/s.
-For example, if your detector has 500 m/s pixels and you want ~10,000 photon counts per pixel, you should input an SNR of around 140.
+**Note on SNR:** The SNR value refers to the flux counts for a 1 km/s pixel.
+For example, if your detector has 500 m/s pixel size and you want ~10,000 photon counts per pixel, you should input an SNR of around 140.

 ---